Scriptures on peace of mind are written manifestations, reminders, and accounts of what peace of mind should mean for a child of God.

 Everyone yearns for peace in one way or another.
 Peace comes in many forms – you can have external peace but lack internal peace.
 The environment in which one lives might be tranquil and peaceful yet the thoughts are troubled.
 When one’s thoughts are troubled there is constant doubt, anxiety, and even fear.
 These things can be a dividing wall between us and our mighty God.

 One cannot claim to be a Christian yet lack faith.
 The headlines may speak of wars, conflicts, and misunderstandings.
 Lucky for us Christians, our Lord Jesus Christ promises peace.
 The peace the world cannot give.
 In short, we may look for peace in different places – but nothing comes close to the kind of peace that God offers.

-What are Scriptures on Peace of Mind?
+What are the Scriptures on Peace of Mind?

 The internet among many other resources has written a long list of ways on how one can attain peace of mind.
 Yoga, meditation, and breathing exercises are included.
-However, peace of mind is defined by the lack of worry and a sense of calmness.
+However, peace of mind is defined by a lack of worry and a sense of calmness.
 Now, what extinguishes?
 Assurance does.

 Divine assurance comes from knowing that God, through the Lord Jesus Christ, offered us salvation.
 Assurance comes from knowing that God’s holy scriptures through the Bible hold many accounts of God’s unfailing love, His faithfulness, and His righteousness.